peekxc/simplicial/docs/design.md

 Indeed, it seems the Python data model [doesn't have an immutable, homogenous, set-like container](https://stackoverflow.com/questions/66874287/python-data-model-type-protocols-magic-methods).

-- lists are mutable, non-homogenous, and non-hashable
+- [lists](https://docs.python.org/3/library/stdtypes.html#lists) are mutable, non-homogenous, and non-hashable
-- tuples are comparable and immutable, but they are not _set like_
+- [tuples](https://docs.python.org/3/library/stdtypes.html#tuples) are comparable and immutable, but they are not _set like_
-- frozensets are comparable, immutable, and set-like, but are neither homogenous nor ordered
+- [frozensets](https://docs.python.org/3/library/stdtypes.html#frozenset) are comparable, immutable, and set-like, but are neither homogenous nor ordered
-- the (non-standard) _SortedSet_ is comparable, set-like, and ordered, but it is neither _immutable_ nor _hashable_.
+- [SortedSet](https://grantjenks.com/docs/sortedcontainers/sortedset.html) comes close, but is neither _immutable_ nor _hashable_.
-- array & np.array are homogeous collections, but they are mutable and not _set like_
+- [array](https://docs.python.org/3/library/array.html) & [np.array](https://numpy.org/doc/stable/reference/generated/numpy.array.html) are homogenous but not immutable and not _set like_
-- bytes are comparable, immutable, and homogenous, lacking only _set like_, functionality---however their values are limited to [0, 255]
+- [bytes](https://docs.python.org/3/library/stdtypes.html#bytes) lack only _set like_ functionality---however their values are limited to [0, 255]

-One concludes there is no off-the-shelf Python class that is completely appropriate for a simplex.
-So, let's make our own!
+There seems to be no built-in Python sequence appropriate for a _simplex_.
+So, why not make our own!

 ## The Simplex Class